BoiseCodeWorks/recipe-book/README.md

 # RecipeBook

 ![recipe](./recipe.jpg)
 We all remember grandmas book full of all her recipes organized into a box full of 3x5 cards, hand written and covered in flour, bits of chocolate and vegetable oil.
-We are ready to bring grandma into the digital age with this new RecipieBook!
+We are ready to bring grandma into the digital age with this new RecipeBook!

 ## Goals